Cabralcm/bicubic/README.md

 # Python Script

-Simply execute `main.py` to run Bicubic Interpolation (scaling is default set of 2)
+Simply execute `main.py` to run Bicubic Interpolation.
+Scaling has default value of 2x.

 The Python script has two methods of Bicubic Interpolation
 1) **Brute Force** - Every point is individually interpolated by solving a Bicubic set of equations